MITLibraries/guides/touchstone_saml.md

 protected application.
 The easiest path to that is to just request DNS registration for both staging and production environments.

-note: Local development, automated tests, and PR builds will likely use non-Touchstone authentication and thus don't require DNS or Touchstone registrations.
+note: Local development, automated tests, and PR builds should use non-Touchstone authentication and thus don't require `*.mit.edu` or Touchstone registrations.

 #### Generating a self-signed certificate for Touchstone